lightfeed/extractor/README.md

   content: textContent,
   format: ContentFormat.TXT,
   schema: mySchema,
-  prompt: "Extract all product details including specifications and pricing information",
+  prompt: "Extract only products that are on sale or have special discounts.
+Include their original prices, discounted prices, and all specifications.",
   provider: LLMProvider.GOOGLE_GEMINI,
   googleApiKey: 'your-google-api-key'
 });